Dentures – Jacksonville, FL

 Denture base.
 This portion is what gives your prosthetics the support they need to retain their shape.
 It can be made from several materials such as acrylic, nylon, porcelain, composite resin, or metal.
 Usually, full dentures utilize an acrylic base because it can be individualized to look like your gum tissue.
 Partial dentures frequently contain metal clips in conjunction with acrylic to anchor to healthy teeth in your mouth.

 These typically are built out of porcelain or resin because both materials reflect light like enamel and can be color-matched to your natural teeth.
-However, ceramic is the standard because it looks and feels so lifelike.
-It can be abrasive against remaining teeth in your mouth, so is often recommended for full dentures.
+Ceramic is the standard because it looks and feels so lifelike, though it can be abrasive against remaining teeth and is often recommended for full dentures.

 It might vary slightly depending on your unique circumstances, but usually, creating your restoration requires the following step-by-step process: